open-component-model/ocm/docs/reference/ocm_set_pubsub.md

-A repository may be able to store a publish/subscribe specification to propagate the creation or update of component version.
+A repository may be able to store a publish/subscribe specification to propagate the creation or update of component versions.
 If such an implementation is available this command can be used to set the pub/sub specification for a repository.
 If no specification is given an existing specification